the-events-calendar/the-events-calendar/readme.txt

 == Changelog ==

+* Tweak - Update the google calendar export button to open in a new tab on the event single page for both the classic and block editors.
+[TEC-4084]

 = [5.10.0] TBD =

 * Tweak - Improve the look and feel of the single events page when using the block editor.
 These changes can be bypassed by defining the following constant to your wp-config.php file: `define( 'TRIBE_EVENTS_SINGLE_VIEW_V2_DISABLED', true );` [TEC-3979]